20 February 2016

 4 fresh or dried bay leaves, divided (I used fresh)

-1 T. finely chopped fresh thyme, plus 2 sprigs
+1 T. finely chopped fresh thyme (can use the equivalent in sprigs), plus 2 sprigs

 2 large leeks (the ones I used were slightly more than the diameter or a half dollar at bottom), white and light green parts halved lengthwise and then cut into 3/8" crosswise slices to obtain 4 cups total, dark green part of one leek chopped and reserved